Hitting Rock Bottom

 We are used to seeing in films and documentaries this process, in cocaine or heroin users who appear emaciated and depressed, explaining that they cannot take any more and need help to get out of that well.
 In many cases it is extreme and does not fit all the reality of addiction problems.
 Many times, it is simply about people who have realized that they have lost everything or that they have lost the most important thing in their life: family, health, work… And hitting rock bottom is actually an internal assessment of costs and benefits, advantages and disadvantages, derived from the alcohol consumption or addiction that the person has maintained for a long time, an assessment that finally gives them a negative result.

 This, which seems so simple, in reality is not so simple, since people with addiction problems make a highly distorted assessment of costs and benefits due to the effect of the drugs they consume; for example, cocaine addiction creates a false sense of control, or abusive users of alcohol and cannabis see its effects as very beneficial, and believe that despite the inconveniences it is worthwhile to continue abusing them.

 The assessment of costs and benefits that can lead to bottoming out is very personal due to the fact that each one places a different value on the things that surround them.

 What may be essential to us, such as health or family, may not represent anything of value to someone with a long use of, for example, cocaine, who may only have eyes for his friends or the weekly parties.

-Likewise, in an alcoholic a lamentable physical appearance can be completely indifferent, because for him the only really important thing is to be able to drink to calm an unbearable emotional pain.
+Likewise, in an alcoholic a lamentable physical appearance can be completely indifferent, because for him the only really important thing is to be able to drink to calm an unbearable emotional pain or anxiety.